Keinbockwurst/php-zippy/README.md

 It's handy if you do not have shell access.
 E.g. if you want to upload a lot of files (php framework or image collection) as archive - because it is much faster than uploading each file by itself.

-## Requirements
+## Vorraussetzungen
-PHP 5.3 and newer
+PHP 5.3 oder höher
-(If you still run PHP < 5.6 you should consider updating PHP.
-These old PHP versions do not get any security updates and your site may be vulnerable.)

-## Usage
+## Benutzung
-* Download unzipper.php and place it in the same directory as your .zip archive.
+* Das Unzipper-Archiv herunterladen und auf dem Webspace ablegen.
+Zu enpackende Archive im selben Pfad platzieren.
-* In Browser type URL to unzipper.php
+* Im Browser die URL des Unzippers aufrufen.

 ### Archive unzipper
 * Choose .zip, .rar archive or .gz file you want to extract